How to Configure Page Cache Settings in ZiziCache?

 Bypass Cookies

-Configure cookies that prevent caching when present:
+Configure cookies that prevent caching when present (these are also bypassed by default in WooCommerce):

 woocommerce_cart_hash